-Digital Commerce 360 estimates Amazon’s sales on Prime Day hit $10.40 billion globally over the two-day period spanning Oct.
-13 and Oct.
-14, up from $7.16 billion during the 48-hour event in October 2020 when sales reached $10.39 billion.
+Digital Commerce 360 estimates Amazon’s sales on Prime Day hit $11.19 billion globally over the two-day period spanning June 21 and June 22, up 7.6% during the 48-hour event in October 2020 when sales reached $10.39 billion.

-Amazon’s marketplace sales as a share of total Prime Day sales on Amazon had been declining for years before 2020, according to Digital Commerce 360’s analysis, because Amazon heavily promotes its own products, such as its Alexa-enabled devices, during the sale.
+Amazon’s marketplace sales as a share of total Prime Day sales on Amazon had been declining for years before 2020, according to Digital Commerce 360’s analysis.
+This is likely because Amazon heavily promotes its own products, such as its Alexa-enabled devices, during the sale.
 Its devices often top the list of best sellers each year.
-We estimate marketplace sellers’ sales only account for about a third of Prime Day sales.
+Digital Commerce 360 estimates marketplace sellers’ sales only account for about a third of Prime Day sales.
 This breakdown is different from Amazon’s annual gross merchandise sales, for which marketplace sellers accounted for approximately 60% in 2019.

-Even before Prime Day began, it was clear Amazon had a bigger focus on its marketplace sellers—which it refers to as small businesses—this year.
-For example, it had “curated small business collections” during Prime Day, where consumers could browse marketplace sellers’ products by category, business location and collections such as Black-owned, woman-owned and military family-owned businesses.
+Sales of marketplace products are growing because Amazon has had a bigger focus on it the last two Prime Day events.
+For example, it offered “curated small business collections” during Prime Day, where consumers could filter marketplace sellers’ products by merchandise category, business location and collections such as Black-owned, woman-owned and military family-owned businesses.

-Prime Day was a success on non-Amazon sites
+How Prime Day fared on non-Amazon sites